hahn2014/pms-admin/README.md

 ## Purpose and Use Case

 PMS Admin is tailored for users who need a centralized interface to manage their NAS server's media and storage.
 It serves home media enthusiasts, small businesses, or IT administrators who use a NAS to store movies, TV shows, music, and other files.
 The application simplifies file management, provides storage analytics, and enhances the media consumption experience by integrating with Plex for movie streaming.
 Key use cases include:
+- **Server Status**: Critical Plex Media Server infrastructure and processes panel with live status monitoring and daemon/full system restart logic.
 - **File Management**: Browse, upload, rename, download, and delete files and directories on the NAS.
-- **Media Analytics**: Visualize storage usage and media distribution with charts and tables.
+- **Data Analytics**: Visualize storage usage and media distribution with charts and tables.
+- **Media Databasing**: Full NAS media drive crawl for media database population (used across multiple features).
-- **Movie Selection**: Get random movie recommendations with metadata for streaming on Plex.
+- **Movie Selection**: Get random movie recommendations with TMDB metadata for streaming on Plex (direct PMS server integration to come).
-- **Administrative Control**: Secure login system for authorized access to NAS resources.
+- **Administrative Control**: Secure RSA encrypted database login system for authorized access to NAS resources.

 ## Features

 ### 1. Secure Login System
-- **Username and Password Authentication**: Users log in via a secure form with password visibility toggle.
+- **Username and Password Authentication**: Users log in via a secure form with RSA encryption.
+- **Session Management**: Store user session to maintain login session between pages and tasks.
-- **Responsive Design**: The login page adapts to various screen sizes for accessibility on mobile and desktop devices.
+- **Responsive Design**: The webapp adapts to various screen sizes for accessibility on mobile and desktop devices.
-- **Error Handling**: Displays error messages for invalid credentials.
+- **Error Handling**: Error page handling based on invalid server requests and blacklisted file requests.

+### 2. Server Processes Monitoring
+- **Live Status**: Live process monitoring for critical Plex Media Server infrastructure (pms, tautulli, overseer, cloudflare)
+- **Hard Drives**: One time request for all NAS Media drive statuses listed with information breakdown
+- **Process Cycling**: Reboot cycle for each unique process to assist admin troubleshooting server side.
+- **System Reboot**: Full NAS server reboot call for fresh launch.

-### 2. File Explorer
+### 3. File Explorer
-- **Directory Navigation**: Browse NAS directories with breadcrumb navigation for easy path tracking.
+- **Directory Navigation**: Browse NAS Media directories with breadcrumb navigation for easy path tracking.
 - **File Operations**: Upload, download, rename, and delete files or directories.
 - **Drag-and-Drop Upload**: Supports drag-and-drop file uploads with a progress bar.
-- **Prompts for Confirmation**: Confirms actions like renaming or deleting to prevent accidental changes.
+- **Prompts for Confirmation**: Confirms actions like renaming or deleting to prevent accidental permanent changes.
 - **File Preview**: Preview media files (images, videos, audio) in a modal overlay.

-### 3. Media List
+### 4. Media List
-- **Tabbed Interface**: Displays movies, TV shows, and songs in separate tabs with smooth transitions.
+- **Tabbed Interface**: Displays movies, TV shows, Photos and songs in separate tabs with smooth transitions.
 - **Detailed Tables**: Shows metadata such as title, release year, file path, size, and extension.
 - **Refresh Functionality**: Updates the media list to reflect changes on the NAS.
-- **Responsive Tables**: Scrollable tables optimized for mobile devices.
+- **Searching**: Search functionality to come soon.

-### 4. NAS Stats
+### 5. NAS Stats
 - **Analytics Visualization**: Displays storage and media analytics via bar graphs (default) or raw data tables.
 - **Toggle Views**: Switch between graphical and tabular data representations.
 - **Responsive Charts**: Adapts to different screen sizes for optimal viewing.

-### 5. Movie Picker
+### 6. Movie Picker
 - **Random Movie Selection**: Recommends a random movie with metadata (title, year, runtime, rating, synopsis) from the NAS.
 - **Plex Integration**: Provides a "Play on Plex" button to stream the selected movie.
+Integration with plex media server coming at a later date.
 - **TMDB Metadata**: Fetches movie details and posters from The Movie Database (TMDB).
 - **Responsive Layout**: Adjusts for mobile devices with a stacked layout for movie details.

-### 6. Dark Mode
+### 7. Dark Mode
 - **Theme Toggle**: Switch between light and dark modes for user comfort.
 - **Consistent Styling**: Applies theme across all pages, including modals and overlays.

-### 7. Navigation and Usability
+### 8. Navigation and Usability
+- **Landing Page**: Display a welcome message in place of nav header and instead list ALL available features on the landing page.
-- **Unified Header**: Displays a welcome message and navigation menu across all pages.
+- **Unified Header**: seamless navigation menu across all pages.
 - **Fixed Footer**: Shows version information and a dark mode toggle.
 - **Return-to-Top Button**: Available on the media list page for easy navigation.
 - **Mobile Optimization**: Responsive design ensures usability on smaller screens.